anovv/svoe/docs/featurizer-storage.md

 By default, ```LocalDataStoreAdapter``` is used

-## Data Access API
+## Data Exploration API

-# TODO implement data access api
+TODO implement data exploration api